WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 - Reservoir Dogs (Movie, 1992) (vocals)

 - 1996/01 (?).
 Released in Dogg Pound's 2002 (2001, Death Row) without last Kurupt's verse.
-A first version would have been recorded in 1995 with Nas instead of 2Pac (released in Tha Last of Tha Pound, in 2004).
-Probably because of the feud between the Dogg Pound and C-N-N & Mobb Deep ("New York, New York" answered by "L.A, L.A"), they dropped out the Nas verse and gave a space to 2Pac who had also enemies in New-York (Mobb Deep was not yet that criticized except by Napoleon).
+The first version of the song was recorded in summer of 1995 with Nas (released in Tha Last of Tha Pound, in 2004).
+Probably because of the feud between the Dogg Pound and C-N-N / Mobb Deep ("New York, New York" answered by "L.A, L.A"), they dropped out the Nas verse and gave a space to 2Pac who had also enemies in New-York (Mobb Deep was not yet that criticized except by Napoleon).
 Kurupt re-recorded his verse or edited it : "Kurupt, Daz and Nas" becoming "Kurupt, Daz reside".
 In this original re-recording long mix, Kurupt tried a second verse.
 Daz probably edited that second verse off in August of '96 for their West Coast Aftershock project second album.

 - Samples :